Jzaroli/Data-Science-and-Machine-Learning/README.md

-# Data-Science and Machine Learning
+# Data Science and Machine Learning
 This repo houses any DS and ML projects.
 Overview: